mpaviotti/mpaviotti.github.com/_posts/2022-11-10-fixed-points-CCS.markdown

 where $$\approx$$ is contextual equivalence of programs.

-This means that if the model is trivial then every pair of PCF-denotable terms would be equal and therefore operationally equivalent.
+But if the models was trivial then all the pairs of PCF-denotable terms (pairs of maps into something isomorphic to $$1$$) would be equal (by finality) and therefore operationally equivalent.

 ### What does this all mean for the Haskell programmer?

-Nothing, because Haskell does not have a formal model.
+Well nothing, because Haskell does not have a formal model.

 But let's say we make a big leap and take the fragment of Haskell consisting of "inductive data types" and recursion.
 Now I can craft a program that resembles